Updated March 24, 2016

-Take a look around the internet for a just a minute to see all of the amazing new technology in "body-worn" hidden cameras.
-Hats, neckties and pens can all contain video and/or audio recorders.
+Take a look around the internet for a just a minute to see all of the amazing technology in "body-worn" hidden cameras.
+Watches, pens and neckties can all contain video and/or audio recorders.
 And the slimmest of digital audio recorders can be slipped into a pocket without detection.
-Are "body worn" hidden camera legal?

 There is a federal law which makes it a crime to secretly capture photo or video images of people in places and situations in which they have an expectation of privacy.
 Most states similar laws.
 These laws are often referred to as "video voyeurism" statutes.